env3d-lessons/ai-model-parameters-lesson/README.md

 ---

-Replace cell 2 with the following where you can experiment with various parameters:
+For Q8 to Q10, replace your notebook with the following code.

 ```python
 prompt = "A futuristic city skyline at sunset, digital art"